priyankalad/accessibility/README.md

 </p>
 ```

-###### 4. Do not use structural markup to achieve a presentational effect, where structural markup indicates relationships that do not exist in the content.
+###### 4. Do not use structural markup to achieve a presentational effect, where structural markup indicates relationships that do not exist in the content.(1.3.1)

 e.g. _Example 1: In this example, a heading element is used to display an address in a large, bold font.
 The address does not identify a new section of the document, however, so it should not be marked as a heading_